 Some home security system providers offer you the ability to remotely lock and unlock your home’s doors and remotely arm and disarm your system, so you don’t have to hand out a key or give a worker your passcode.

 When it’s time to hire a home services professional, check their references and make sure the scope of work is detailed in a contract.
-Then consider using the power of a monitored home security system to help keep your family and home safe while he or she completes the project.
-If you’re ready to invest in a monitored home security system or upgrade your current one, this comparison guide is the ideal place to start.
+Then consider using the power of a monitored home security system to help keep your family and home safe while they complete the project.
+If you’re ready to invest in a monitored home security system or upgrade your current one, compare the top security systems to find what features you need.